sinaahmadi/sinaahmadi.github.io/_posts/2019-04-16-text-pre-processing-with-bash.md

 ### Wrapping up

-How your text is to be pre-processed depends on how your text looks like; what are the noisy stuff and what are the issues that should be cleaned or normalised.
+How your text is to be pre-processed depends on the content of your file and your pre-processing purpose.
+You should know what the noisy stuff are and the issues that should be cleaned or normalised.

-Let's assume that to clean our [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"} we need the following steps:
+Suppose that we need the following steps to clean our [sample text file]({{site.url}}/docs/tutorials/noisy_text.txt){:target="_blank"}:
  - Remove HTML tags (`perl -0777 -pe 's/<[^>]*>//gs'`)
  - Remove noisy non-alphanumeric content  (`perl -0777 -pe 's/^[\S]*[^\w\s][\S]*$//gmi'`)
  - Remove unwanted tokens, like `javascript:void(0);`, and characters (`awk '{gsub(/^.*javascript.*$/,"\n"); print }'` or `awk '{gsub(/&nbsp;/," "); print }'`)

 Following the techniques introduced earlier in this tutorial, we clean the sample text as follows:

 {% highlight bash %}